 When you return home, do the following to help ensure a smooth recovery: To help prevent further problems, you and your doctor will need to work to increase your overall health.
 This can be done with medications and a healthy lifestyle.
 If you are a smoker, you should talk to your doctor about quitting.Follow your doctor's instructions.

 Recovery takes about 6 weeks.
 If you had symptoms from your aneurysm before the surgery, you may notice some improvements in your health.
 You may find you have more strength and less swelling in your legs.
 You may also have lower blood pressure, improved energy, and absence of pain from the aneurysm.

-After you leave the hospital, contact your doctor if your recovery is not progressing as expected or you develop complications such as: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or any discharge from the incision sitePain or swelling in your abdomenNausea and/or vomiting that you cannot control with the medications you were given after surgery, or which persist for more than two days after discharge from the hospitalPain that you cannot control with the medications you have been givenPain, burning, urgency or frequency of urination, or persistent bleeding in the urineCough, shortness of breath, or chest painPain or swelling in your feet, calves, or legs
+Contact your doctor if your recovery is not progressing as expected or you develop complications such as: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or any discharge from the incision sitePain or swelling in your abdomenNausea and/or vomiting that you cannot control with the medications you were given after surgery, or which persist for more than 2 days after discharge from the hospitalPain that you cannot control with the medications you have been givenPain, burning, urgency or frequency of urination, or persistent bleeding in the urineCough, shortness of breath, or chest painPain or swelling in your feet, calves, or legs

 In case of an emergency, call for emergency medical services right away.